 Hummingbird Needle Threader

 And now we come to the final, the true ‘best’ of the list.
 The hummingbird.
-Ignoring the fun shape for a second, its a hooked wire which you thread the needle onto, and then the thread.
-It’s been created to fix everyone’s needs.
-It has a cover so it doesn’t break, its cheap, its small so will go through any needle, it has a hook system so you don’t need to look too closely to hook it on, and it’s user friendly.
-However the fact that it tried to fix all these problems at once, for me, means it doesn’t really fix any.
+Ignoring the fun shape for a second, it’s a hooked wire which you thread the needle onto, and then the thread.
+It’s been created to fit everyone’s needs.
+It has a cover so it doesn’t break, it’s cheap, it’s small so will go through any needle, it has a hook system so you don’t need to look too closely to hook it on, and it’s user-friendly.
+However, the fact that it tried to fix all these problems at once, for me, means it doesn’t really fix any.
 There are cheaper ones out there, there are ones that break less often, there are ones more suited to smaller needles, there are easier ones to work, and there are simpler forms.
 Sadly, for me, it falls short.

 Automatic Needle Threaders

 What about automatic needle threaders I hear you say!
 Well, there are some out there that do a good job.
 I’m not going to pretend otherwise either, as some work on magic I swear.
-However there is one big thing that gets me about automatic needle threaders.
-They’ve been around for about 50 years and in that time have been tried by countless thousands of embroidery fans, however I don’t know a single one that uses theirs.
-Instead they use a manual one.
-I don’t know why, and maybe that will be a future blog, but for now, I’ll still with the experts and choose the manual ones.
+However, there is one big thing that gets me about automatic needle threaders.
+They’ve been around for about 50 years and in that time have been tried by countless thousands of embroidery fans, however, I don’t know a single one that uses theirs.
+Instead, they use a manual one.

 If you’re interested in how to use any of the above needle threaders, our friend Peacock & Fig have a super video.